PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 If the feature system being used is either the built-in [Hayes2009]_ or the [SPE]_ style feature system, the sorting of segments (regardless of the transcription system) in to a standard IPA-like chart will be done automatically (though it can still be edited).
 If a different feature system is used, however, the sorting may not be correct if PCT does not recognize the features.
 Therefore, the inventory categories can be edited.

 To do so, click on "Edit inventory categories" in the “Features” / “View / change feature system....” menu.
 The "Edit categories" dialogue box appears.
 Essentially, you are telling PCT which feature values are associated with which segments in the inventory.
 There are five sets of categories to be edited: "Major distinctions," "Places of articulation," "Manners of articulation," "Vowel height," and "Vowel backness."
 Each is described below.
 In each case, PCT will ask for which feature or set of features is used to specify a particular set of segments.
 You can then type in the box the name of the feature; PCT will auto-complete feature names.
 Once a feature has been included, you can simply mouseover the box on the right-hand side to view which segments from the inventory are included by the selected features, to check that they are correct and exhaustive.
 (Note that the order of feature selection doesn't matter.)

-    a. **Major distinctions**: Use the major distinctions tab to edit major class distinctions, i.e., vowels vs. consonants; voicing; diphthongs; and rounding in vowels.
+#. **Major distinctions**: Use the major distinctions tab to edit major
+   class distinctions, i.e., vowels vs. consonants; voicing; diphthongs;
+   and rounding in vowels.
 For example, the feature specifying vowels in the [SPE]_ system is +voc; the feature in the [Hayes2009]_ system is +syllabic.
-    b. **Places of articulation**: Use the places of articulation tab to indicate which features are associated with each standard place of articulation.
+#. **Places of articulation**: Use the places of articulation tab to
+   indicate which features are associated with each standard place of articulation.
 For example, the features to pick out labial segments in the [SPE]_ system are -cor, +ant, -back; in the [Hayes2009]_ system, they are -coronal, +labial.
-    c. **Manners of articulation**: Use the manners of articulation tab to indicate which features are associated with each standard manner of articulation.
+#. **Manners of articulation**: Use the manners of articulation tab to
+   indicate which features are associated with each standard manner of articulation.
 For example, the features to pick out stops in the [SPE]_ system are -cont, -nasal, -son; in the [Hayes2009]_ system, they are -delayed_release, -sonorant, -nasal, -continuant.
-    d. **Vowel height**: Use the vowel height tab to indicate which features are associated with each standard height of vowels.
+#. **Vowel height**: Use the vowel height tab to indicate which features
+   are associated with each standard height of vowels.
 For example, the features to pick out close vowels in the [SPE]_ system are +high, +tense, -low; in the [Hayes2009]_ system, they are +high, +tense, -low.
-    e. **Vowel backness**: Use the vowel backness tab to indicate which features are associated with each standard degree of backness of vowels.
+#. **Vowel backness**: Use the vowel backness tab to indicate which
+   features are associated with each standard degree of backness of vowels.
    For example, the features to pick out front vowels in the [SPE]_ system are +tense, -back; in the [Hayes2009]_ system, they are -back, +tense, +front.

 Here is an example of the "Edit categories" box: